-In recent years, British Columbians have experienced the full spectrum of climate-related events (e.g., extreme heat, wildfires, floods), and few sectors have been hit as hard as agriculture.
+In recent years, British Columbians have experienced the full spectrum of climate-related events (e.g., extreme heat, drought, wildfires, floods), and few sectors have been hit as hard as agriculture.
 Climate science tells us that this trend is only going to intensify over the coming decades as we face increasingly frequent and damaging climate-related events.
 In addition to these events, climate driven emergence of pests and pathogens in animals and plants will also increase.

-The Province of B.C. has adopted the United Nations Sendai Framework, which outlines five key priorities that are guiding the Ministry's evolving approach to climate related events and the associated risk: (1) understanding risk; (2) strengthening risk governance to manage risk; (3) investing in mitigation for resilience and; (4) enhancing preparedness for effective response; (5) capacity building for resilience and to "Build Back Better" in recovery, rehabilitation and reconstruction.
+The Province of B.C. has adopted the United Nations Sendai Framework, which outlines five key priorities that are guiding the Ministry's evolving approach to climate related events and the associated risk as listed in the key strategies below.

-- Understanding risk: Continued investment in science and monitoring capacities to understand climate changes in B.C.'s weather and the impacts of these changes on the availability of agricultural water, drought and flood risks, ocean acidification and hypoxia, invasive species, diseases, pests, and other climate stressors. - Strengthening governance: Increasing resourcing to the Emergency Management Unit within the Ministry to provide expertise and support coordination for preparedness, mitigation, and response efforts involving the agriculture sector. - Investing in mitigation for resilience: Launch of a cost-shared Extreme Weather Preparedness Program to provide cost-shared supports for agricultural producers to protect their operations from extreme weather events. - Enhancing preparedness: In coordination with the Ministry of Emergency Management and Climate Readiness and other agencies, development of an Emergency Preparedness Strategy for Food Security.
-The Ministry will also support industry efforts to improve response capacity for plant and animal health risks, including but not limited to Avian Influenza.
+• Understanding risk: Continued investment in science and monitoring capacities to understand climate changes in B.C.'s weather and the impacts of these changes on the availability of agricultural water, drought and flood risks, ocean acidification and hypoxia, invasive species, diseases, pests, and other climate stressors.

-• Capacity building for resilience: Establish outreach and education programs for local authorities, First Nations, and industry organizations to support agriculture sector resiliency in the face of rapidly changing climate-related risk profiles.
+- Strengthening governance: Increasing resourcing to the Emergency Management Unit within the Ministry to provide expertise and support coordination for preparedness, mitigation, and response efforts involving the agriculture sector. - Investing in mitigation for resilience: Launch of a cost-shared Extreme Weather Preparedness Program to provide cost-shared supports for agricultural producers to protect their operations from extreme weather events. - Enhancing preparedness: In coordination with the Ministry of Emergency Management and Climate Readiness and other agencies, development of an Emergency Preparedness Strategy for Food Security.
+The Ministry will also support industry efforts to improve response capacity for plant and animal health risks, including but not limited to Avian Influenza. - Capacity building for resilience: Establish outreach and education programs for local authorities, First Nations, and industry organizations to support agriculture sector resiliency in the face of rapidly changing climate-related risk profiles.

-In the wake of the atmospheric river in 2021, the Ministry has been scaling up its capacity to address emerging emergency events and strengthening the overall climate readiness of the food and agricultural sector.
-Work towards this objective is being supported by setting up new roles and organizational units within the Ministry, including improved resourcing of the specialized Emergency Management Unit and the expansion of regional extension services supporting producers in adapting to climate change.
+In the wake of increasingly significant drought, wildfire, flooding, and other emergency events over the last several years, the Ministry has been scaling up its capacity to address emerging emergency incidents and strengthening the overall climate readiness of the food and agricultural sector.
+Work towards this objective is being supported by newly established roles and organizational units within the Ministry, including the establishment of the new Emergency Management Branch with additional staff and the expansion of regional extension services supporting producers in adapting to climate change.

-Objective 2.2: Increase uptake of regenerative practices and other onfarm and food processing innovations that support sustainability and reduce emissions
+Objective 2.2: Increase uptake of regenerative practices and other onfarm and food processing innovations that support sustainability and reduce emissions.